 Storage

 This cold cut keeps in the fridge for 4-5 days in a container.
-I have never frozen it as I consume it quickly and therefore do not know if it can be.
-If you try, let me know the result!
+I have never frozen it since I consume it quickly, so I don’t know if it’s possible.
+If you try it, let me know the result!

-If I want to use dried chickpeas, what should I do?
+If I want to use dried chickpeas, how do I do it?

 If you want to cook them yourself, soak at least 60g of dried chickpeas overnight, rinse them, and then boil them in unsalted water.
-At the first boil, skim the surface, cover with water, and let boil gently.
+Skim the surface at the first boil, cover with water, and let it simmer gently.
 If after a couple of hours the chickpeas are still hard, add a pinch of baking soda to soften them quickly and continue for another half hour.
 Once cooled, you can also remove the skins to make them more digestible.
-Take the amount needed and freeze the rest.
+Take the amount you need and freeze the rest.

 What can I use instead of cornstarch?